Sponsored by Visit Sweden

 We headed up to another great park square called Nytorget and laid down in the sun for a while.
 Going all the way up here was not a coincidence.
 I was recommended by a friend to visit Pärlans Konfektyr – a confectionery store nearby, where they make the most heavenly caramels imaginable.
 The store interior and clientele are straight out of the 1930s – I absolutely love it!
 The caramels are the best I have ever tasted.
 Now, wonder when they make it in the classic French way.
 Only top ingredients: heavy cream, real butter, and high-quality sugar, all cooked in a copper kettle.
 The vanilla and sea salt is my favorite.

-Pick Your Favorite from Teatern at Ringen
+Pick Your Favorite Food Stall in Teatern at Ringen

 Day 3 – Head Out to Djurgården